remrc/Two-Axis-Reaction-Wheel-Stick/README.md

 Send p- (or p-p-p-p-p-p-p-) for decrease K1.

+Send i, s if you need to change K2, K3.

+Send c+ from serial monitor for calibrating procedure.
+Place the stick at the balancing point (as accurately as possible).
+Send c- from serial monitor.
+The stick will start balancing and write the offsets values ​​into the EEPROM.

 <img src="/pictures/stick1.jpg" alt="Balancing stick pic"/>
 <img src="/pictures/stick2.jpg" alt="Balancing stick pic"/>
 <img src="/pictures/schematic.png" alt="Schematic"/>